-The exercise of judgement is critical for those who exercise decision-making responsibilities, who provide policy advice to elected members or have regular dealings with elected members.
+The exercise of judgement is critical for those who exercise decision-making responsibilities (such as those at senior levels of the organisation) or who provide policy advice to elected members or have regular dealings with elected members (such as policy employees and democracy services employees).
 Other employees should also be aware that these obligations exist, and exercise judgement accordingly.

-Political activities, including researching candidates, commenting on issues, and attending candidate meetings, should take place in personal time and should not use Council resources (including computers and mobile phones).
+Political activities, including researching candidates, commenting on issues, and attending candidate meetings, should take place in personal time and should not use council resources (including computers and mobile phones).